baudmusic/radikall/README.md

 - This project currently builds **one universal Android APK**.
 - It does **not** enable ABI splits or density splits, so you do not get many APKs.
-- On Windows, the project produces **two installer formats**: `EXE` and `MSI`.
-- Windows packaging needs a **full JDK with `jpackage`**, not the stripped JetBrains Runtime bundled with some IDEs.
-- `assembleRelease` currently produces `androidApp-release-unsigned.apk`, so you need to sign it with your own keystore before distributing it to users.

 ## Technical Route